Coldcard/firmware/stm32/recovery-image/README.md

 The Mk4 bootloader is smart enough to read an SD card.
 However, you will only be able to trigger the SD card loading code, if the system is powered-down during the upgrade process.
-At that point, the intended (new) firmware image has been lost because it it held in PSRAM (volatile memory) during the flash writing process.
+At that point, the intended (new) firmware image has been lost because it is held in PSRAM (volatile memory) during the flash writing process.

 The bootloader will only install an image of exactly the same version